grammyjs/website/site/docs/hosting/supabase.md

 In order to deploy a Supabase Edge Function, you will need to create a Supabase account, install their CLI, and create a Supabase project.
 You should first [follow their documentation](https://supabase.com/docs/guides/functions#prerequisites) to set things up.

-Create a new supabase function by running this command.
+Create a new Supabase Function by running this command:

 ```sh
 supabase functions new telegram-bot